Getting started / Reference /

 Parameters

-• dockerfile: Path to Dockerfile (default: ./Dockerfile)
+• dockerfile: Path to the Dockerfile to use, enables Docker build mode (default: ./Dockerfile)

 Examples